theflakes/sigma_to_wazuh/README.md

 Update "config.ini" variables where necessary.
 - directory: point it to the rules folder in the cloned Sigma repository

+Run sigma_to_wazuh.py
+- You'll see output of rules that are skipped, rules that error out on loading, followed by a summary of the rules conversion.

 ## Overview:
 My initial attempt at creating a Sigma to Wazuh rule converter.